 Wildlife Viewing and Bird Watching

-In addition to Curt Gowdy State Park epic adventures, there are plenty of wildlife to see including deer, rabbit, and bisons roaming freely around the park.
-With over 70 avian species, the park is a bird watchers' paradise with the commonly spotted birds being hummingbirds, pigmy nuthatches, and nutcrackers.
-During the spring you can enjoy watching plenty of waterfowls lining the shores of the three park reservoirs.
+In addition to Curt Gowdy State Park epic adventures, there are plenty of wildlife to see, including deer, rabbit, and bisons roaming freely around the park.
+With over 70 avian species, the park is a bird watchers' paradise, with the commonly spotted birds, including hummingbirds, pigmy nuthatches, and nutcrackers.
+During the spring, you can enjoy watching plenty of waterfowls lining the shores of the three park reservoirs too.